 Quick Summary

 The southern region of India sports less Indo-Islamic architecture than the northern region.
-Gol Gumbaz is one of the few of those examples.
+Gol Gumbaz is one of the few examples.
 It is also popular because of the distinct southern regional style of architecture not found in the country’s northern parts.

 Mohammad Adil Shah was 15 when he became the Sultan of the dynasty.
 At such a young age, he became obsessed with death.
-He wanted to build a mausoleum for his mortal remains that were greater and bigger than his father’s.
+He wanted to build a mausoleum for his mortal remains that was greater and bigger than his father’s.
 He was also scared that he might get buried in a common tomb after his death.
 Thus, he started building the Gol Gumbaz in the year 1627.
 The vast dimensions of the place proved to be a daunting task for artisans.
 Thus, the construction continued till 1656.
 The incomplete building was converted into the tomb of Adil Shah II.

 The mausoleum shares its location with the dargah of Hashim Pir, a Sufi saint.
 This closeness proves that the Sultan shared a close relationship with the saint.